microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 };
 ```

-The metadata object **must** be created and passed to the API as it contains two required values for the SBOM generator to run, the package name and version.
-These values are used in the generated SBOM to define the name and documentNamespace.
-The other keys in the metadata object are optional, and the tool may or may not use these values to generate additional metadata in the created SBOM.
+The metadata object **must** be created and passed to the API as it contains two required values needed for the SBOM generator to run (i.e., the package name and version).
+The API uses these values in the generated SBOM files in order to define the name and documentNamespace.
+Since the other keys in the metadata object are optional, the API may or may not use these values in order to generate additional metadata in the output SBOM file.

 ### RuntimeConfiguration

-The `RuntimeConfiguration` object contains configuration that affects the actual execution of the SBOM tool.
-It contains configurations like Verbosity that can affect how much logging is returned by our tool.
+The `RuntimeConfiguration` object contains details on the configuration that affects the runtime execution of the API.
+Configurations such as Verbosity can directly impact the extent or quality of the tool's logging output file.

 ```C#
 RuntimeConfiguration configuration = new RuntimeConfiguration()